Sign-up for Our Newsletter!

 1. New Financial Goals

 While married, you and your partner probably had a joint vision for your financial future.
 Whether purchasing your dream home, preparing for your children's college tuition, or planning a vacation, these goals were crafted with shared dreams in mind.
 Post-divorce, however, your goals might have shifted.
 It's completely normal for your financial targets to change, and your investment strategy should evolve to reflect your new aspirations.
+For example, you may now be responsible for managing child support payments, either receiving or paying them, which can significantly impact your monthly budget and long-term savings plans.

 2. Dividing Marital Assets Can Throw Portfolios Out of Balance